lamini-ai/lamini-ai.github.io/docs/training/quick_tour.md

             },
             {
                 "input": "Can you explain the CC-BY license mentioned?
 What does it allow me to do with the customized language model?", "output": "Lamini allows for commercial use of their LLM technology under a permissive Apache 2.0 license unless otherwise specified.
-You keep access and ownership of your own data, and we don't use your data to train models for anyone else but you.
+You keep access and ownership of your own data, and we don't use your data to tune models for anyone else but you.
 For more information, please reach out to Lamini directly.", },
             {
                 "input": "Can Lamini be used on a regular computer, or do I need specialized hardware or software?",